TWO SIDES TO EVERY COIN:

 Heads

-Each sport is different in how they pay their athletes, and the difference in salaries from one player to another can be in the tens of millions o
+Each sport is different in how they pay their athletes, and the difference in salaries from one player to another can be in the tens of millions of dollars.

 In a time when many Americans are struggling to make mortgage payments, student loan payments and find good employment, it sometimes becomes frustrating to hear about someone who makes millions playing a game demand more money and then get it.